naufalfmm/realtime_simple_chat/README.md

-Realtime Simple Chat
+Simple Realtime Chat
 ===========================

 This is the simple example of realtime chat.
 The project is created due to learning about Socket.IO in NodeJS (Express) and finishing the Backend Pre-test in [Warung Pintar][1].
 The realtime chat app didn't support authentication, room chat, and private chat.

 # Requirements
-The API Side of system requires
+The realtime chat requires
 - NodeJS >= 8.5.0
 - MongoDB >= 3.4.4